Marijuana DWI in Springfield, MO – What You Need to Know

-- Second Offense (within 5 years): Class A Misdemeanor.
-A prison term of no more than 1 year and a mandatory 5 days minimum imprisonment.
-30 days of community service.
+- Second Offense (within five years): Class A Misdemeanor.
+A prison term of no more than one year and a mandatory five days minimum imprisonment.
+30-days of community service.
 A fine not to exceed $1,000.
-A mandatory 2 year license suspension.
+A mandatory 2-year license suspension.

 - Third Offense: Class D Felony.
-A mandatory 5 days of imprisonment, but cannot succeed 4 years.
-60 days of community service.
+A mandatory five days of imprisonment, but cannot succeed four years.
+60-days of community service.
 A fine of up to $5,000.
-A three year license revocation.
+A three-year license revocation.

 - Fourth Offense: Class C Felony.
-A mandatory 60 days of imprisonment, but cannot exceed 7 years.
+A mandatory 60 days of imprisonment, but cannot exceed seven years.
 A fine of up to $5,000.
-At least a 3 year license revocation.
+At least a 3-year license revocation.

 - Fifth Offense: Class B Felony.
-Mandatory imprisonment of no less than 5 years, but cannot exceed 15 years.
-A mandatory license revocation of at least 3 years.
+Mandatory imprisonment of no less than five years, but cannot exceed 15 years and a mandatory license revocation of at least three years.

 What Are the Missouri DWI Laws?